-Peterborough City Council sought bids from organisations wishing to deliver projects as part of the Levelling up Fund, a £4 billion government funded programme announced in the budget to invest in regeneration, culture and transport schemes across local authorities in the UK.
+We sought bids from organisations wishing to deliver projects as part of the Levelling Up Fund, a £4 billion government funded programme to invest in regeneration, culture and transport schemes across local authorities in the UK.

-Peterborough has been identified as one of 123 Priority 1 (from 3) areas for investment by government.
+Peterborough was identified as one of the 123 Priority 1 (from 3) areas for investment by the Government.

-The Government was interested in bids that deliver visible impact, and project proposals that align with long-term strategic plans for local growth and regeneration.
-Bids for Peterborough were located within MP Paul Bristow or MP Shailesh Vara's constituencies.
+The Government was interested in bids that deliver visible impact, and project proposals that align with long-term strategy plans for local growth and regeneration.
+Our bids for Peterborough were located within the Peterborough constituency and North West Cambridgeshire constituency.

 Anglia Ruskin University (ARU) Peterborough Living Lab and Cultural Quarter Hub project